Generating Near-Bipartite Bricks: Matching Covered Graphs

-Let $G$ be a connected graph that has a perfect matching.
-A nonempty subset $S$ of its vertices is a {\it barrier} if it satisfies the equality ${\sf odd}(G-S)=|S|$.
-For distinct vertices $u$ and $v$, it follows from Tutte's Theorem that $G-\{u,v\}$ has a perfect matching if and only if there is no barrier of $G$ which contains both $u$~and~$v$.
-Consequently, $G$ is matching covered if and only if every barrier of~$G$ is stable (that is, an independent set).
-The following fundamental theorem is due to Kotzig (see \cite[page 150]{lopl86}).
+\begin{prop} Let $G$ be a graph that has a perfect matching.
+Let $u$~and~$v$ be distinct vertices of~$G$.
+Then the graph $G-\{u,v\}$ has a perfect matching if and only if there is no barrier of $G$ which contains both $u$~and~$v$. \end{prop}

+\begin{cor} Let $G$ be a connected graph with a perfect matching.
+Then $G$ is matching covered if and only if every barrier of~$G$ is stable (that is, an independent set). \end{cor}